frostbrosracing/kickstarter-analysis/README.md

 #### According to the data gathered by comparing fundraising ***outcomes based on their goals*** we can also determine the following:
 - The percentage of successful campaigns steadily decreases from 76% for campaigns with goals less than $1,000, to 20% for campaigns with goals in the $25,000 to $29,999 range.
 The total number of campaigns represented in this overall goal range (less than $1,000 to $29,999) is 1010.
 - Campaigns achieved the highest overall success rate with goals of $1,000 to $4,999.
 Of 534 campaigns in this group, 388 met their fundraising goal.
-This appears to be the ideal goal range of a successful kickstarter campaign for the subcategory of "play".
+This appears to be the ideal goal range of a successful kickstarter campaign for the subcategory of ***play***.
 - The percentage of successful campaigns with goals of between $30,000 and $44,999 increases for just 20 campaigns.
 These campaigns could be interpreted as outliers due to extenuating circumstances, and further investigation into those successful campaigns might be appropriate.
 - Of the 17 total projects with goals of $45,000 and higher, only 2 were successful.